Precious Metals CGT / Capital Gains Tax for UK Customers

 CG78307 – Foreign currency: coins: legal tender

-CG78308 – Foreign currency: coins: legal tender
+CG78308 – British currency: coins: legal tender

 Sovereigns minted in 1837 and later years and Britannia gold coins, £5, £2, £1 50p etc are currency but, like all sterling currency, are exempt because of TCGA92/S21 (1)(b).

 It is the responsibility of the individual investor and not that of The London Coin Company Ltd to declare any Capital Gains Tax payable.
-We advise, that you speak to your financial advisor or accountant in further detail to ensure your personal financial situation in line with the current law.
+We advise that you speak to your financial advisor or accountant in further detail to ensure your personal financial situation is in line with the current law.